Florida Mortgage Refinance To Pay Off Judgments

 • Foreclosure Process: The creditor must sue you, win a final judgment, and then file a lawsuit to levy or foreclose on the asset, which is a costly process.

 • Homestead Protection: Florida’s homestead law protects a primary residence from forced sale.
 But this exemption does not apply to Property Taxes: Liens for federal, state, or local taxes.
 Mortgages: Voluntary liens to purchase or refinance the home.
 Mechanic’s Liens: Liens for labor, services, or materials used to build, repair, or improve the home.
-HOA/Condo Liens: Recorded assessments by homeowners’ or condo associations.
-Equitable Liens: Liens imposed due to fraud or using stolen money to acquire/improve the home.
+HOA Lawsuits: Recorded assessments by homeowners’ or condo associations.
+Equitable Liens: Liens imposed due to fraud or the use of stolen money to acquire lawsuits to improve the home.

 • Mechanics’ Liens: Valid Florida mechanics lien judgments in Florida are specific legal instruments filed against a property within 90 days of last supplying labor or materials, pursuant to Florida Statute 713.08.
 For a Florida mechanic’s lien to be valid, the claimant must follow strict procedures, including recording the lien in county records and serving a copy to the property owners.